Looking after your mental health

 Don’t bottle everything up.
 It’s important to talk about your feelings with friends, family and health professionals.

 Speaking to other parents of children with heart conditions can be a lifeline.
 Join our parent and carer Facebook group, where you will find hundreds of heart parents waiting to offer advice and support.
+We also offer virtual peer support groups and drop-in sessions for parents and parents-to-be of children with CHD.
+Find out more and sign up here.

 “Tiny Tickers parent group will provide much needed connection with other families, going through a similar experience.
 Seek these out, they’ll be your go to for information and comfort, way beyond your hospital stay” –